shipshapecode/website-nuxt/blog/posts/2021-02-21-serverless-functions-ember-glimmer.md

 Developing a Next.js API route is a seamless experience.
 The API routes all live in an `api` directory at your project's root.
 Spinning up the development server that powers the client side of the Next application will also spin up a server for the api routes, do some proxy magic, and make it feel as if you have one development server.

 There is essentially zero-configuration involved.
 Vercel really nailed the developer experience with these API routes.
-Deploying to Vercel's platform is, of course, a snap, but you can deploy elsewhere relatively easily too.
+Deploying to Vercel's platform is, of course, a snap, but we can deploy elsewhere relatively easily too.

 Being able to write these functions in such a well-integrated fashion was very exciting.
 And it left me wondering about obtaining a similar experience in the JavaScript framework that I enjoy working with the most, [Ember](https://emberjs.com/).
 Also having recently explored [Glimmer](https://glimmerjs.com/), I was curious about whether these functions could be used with Glimmer too.